Accelerating Reduction and Scan Using Tensor Core Units: Abstract

 \section{Abstract}

 Driven by deep learning, there has been a surge of specialized processors for matrix multiplication, referred to as Tensor Core Units~(\mpus).
-These \mpus are capable of performing matrix multiplications on small matrices (usually $4 \times 4$ or $16 \times 16$) to accelerate the convolutional and recurrent neural networks in deep learning workloads.
-In this paper we leverage NVIDIA's \mpu to express both reduction and scan with matrix multiplication and show the benefits --- in terms of program simplicity, efficiency, and performance.
-Our algorithm exercises the NVIDIA \mpus which would otherwise be idle, achieves $89\%-98\%$ of peak memory copy bandwidth, and is orders of magnitude faster (up to $100\times$ for reduction and $3\times$ for scan) than state-of-the-art methods for small segment sizes --- common in machine learning and scientific applications.
-Our algorithm achieves this while decreasing the power consumption by up to $22\%$ for reduction and $16\%$ for scan.
+These \mpus are capable of performing matrix multiplications on small matrices (usually $4 \times 4$ or $16 \times 16$) to accelerate HPC and deep learning workloads.
+Although \mpus are prevalent and promise increase in performance and/or energy efficiency, they suffer from over specialization as only matrix multiplication on small matrices is supported.
+In this paper we express both reduction and scan in terms of matrix multiplication operations and map them onto \mpus.
+To our knowledge, this paper is the first to try to broaden the class of algorithms expressible as \mpu operations and is the first to show benefits of this mapping in terms of: program simplicity, efficiency, and performance.
+We implemented the reduction and scan algorithms using NVIDIA's V100 \mpus and achieved $89\%-98\%$ of peak memory copy bandwidth.
+Our results are orders of magnitude faster (up to $100\times$ for reduction and $3\times$ for scan) than state-of-the-art methods for small segment sizes (common in HPC and deep learning applications).
+Our implementation achieves this speedup while decreasing the power consumption by up to $22\%$ for reduction and $16\%$ for scan.